Warren Worthington III: Angel

 Warren Worthington III was born in Centerport, New York, to Kathryn Worthington and Warren Worthington II and the grandson of Warren Worthington.
 He attends Phillips Exeter Academy in his adolescence when his feathered wings begin to grow from his shoulder blades.
 At first, Warren feels he is a freak and aberration, but he soon learns that he can use his wings to fly and help people.
 When there is a fire in his dormitory, he borrows some props from the school's drama department, dresses up as a heavenly angel, and rescues his friends.
 He soon learns that he is in fact a mutant.
 He dons a mask and costume, calls himself the Avenging Angel, and becomes a solo adventurer, before being recruited by Professor Charles Xavier for the X-Men.

 Warren's status as a wealthy playboy, as well as being an outspoken individual who chafes at the notion of being told what to do, is the subject of much tension within the X-Men.
 In particular, Warren is in love with Jean Grey, who is in love with Scott Summers, although he ultimately sets aside his love for Jean, coming to terms with the fact that Jean loves Scott.
 Angel still harbors an unrequited love for Jean even as he begins dating Candy Southern.

-While pursuing Sauron in the Savage Land, Angel is attacked by Pteranodons and falls to his death.
-He would have remained dead if not for the "Creator", who is Magneto without his costume.
-Magneto provides the necessary medical treatment needed to revive Angel and provides him with a new blue-and-white costume.
-Unknown to Angel, the costume also has a device installed that lets Magneto gain control over Angel, which he does months later when he makes an attack on the X-Men.

-Around this time, Angel publicly reveals himself as a mutant after discovering that his uncle Burt Worthington (who goes by the name of the Dazzler — though he is in no way related to Alison Blaire, a later mutant heroine and brief love interest for Warren in her own comic series who also uses the name) has not only murdered his father, but also poisoned his mother to ensure his inheritance of the Worthington fortune.
+Around this time, Angel publicly reveals himself as a mutant after discovering that his uncle Burt Worthington has not only murdered his father, but also poisoned his mother to ensure his inheritance of the Worthington fortune.